tophefo/IpCamera/README.md

 ```

-For the above notifications to work you will need to setup multiple users with the same email address's at the Openhab cloud.
+For the above notifications to work you will need to setup multiple users with the correct email address's at the Openhab cloud.

 ## Snapshots